NeuroDesk/neurodesk.github.io/content/en/developers/new_tools/update_tool.md

 1. Access the [Neurodesk Containers repository](https://github.com/NeuroDesk/neurocontainers)
 2. Fork the repository
-3. Using your XX of preference, make changes to the desired container Each tool has its own folder inside the `recipes/` directory, and inside that folder, you will find the corresponding `build.yaml` file.
+3. Using your preferred development environment (such as VS Code locally or GitHub Codespaces), make changes to the desired container
+Each tool has its own folder inside the `recipes/` directory, and inside that folder, you will find the corresponding `build.yaml` file.
 <div style="margin-left: 2em;">